kkmtmkk/Awesome-Incremental-Learning/README.md

 # Awesome Incremental Learning / Lifelong learning

-## Feel free to contact me if you find any interesting paper is missing.

 ## ContinualAI wiki

 #### [An Open Community of Researchers and Enthusiasts on Continual/Lifelong Learning for AI](https://www.continualai.org/)